 “Die before death and live forever.”
 Pir Vilayat Inayat Khan

 Dhikr is possibly the central practice of most Sufi Orders, and of course there are many ways of doing it and saying it and chanting it and singing it.
 It is the core of the Dervish ceremony, of course, there is a great deal of lore out there about its practice and the miracles it brings.
+Some form of it appears in all the esoteric schools: the Kyrie Eleison (God have mercy of the Desert Fathers, the Hesychasts), the Ein Keloheinu of the Chassids (There is no God but God) and, I think, Om (relating to Brahman, the Absolute) and Om Mane Padme Hum.
 All I can do is tell you about it from the perspective of what it has given to me over nearly 40 years of practice.

 My teacher, Pir Vilayat Inayat Khan, pointed out early on that the most apparent difference between dhikr and wazifa—or mantra—is that the practice of a mantra is about experiencing and enjoying the divine qualities of whatever it is we call God.
-Dhikr, on the other hand, is beyond that: it is about coming to the reality of God, beyond the qualities, beyond worlds and universes and beings… Dhikr is the way God is.
-And if one is going to come to That, one must go beyond all these things and into the Absolute…where one finds oneself emerging.
-It occurs to me, as I attempt to think about all this, that Dhikr is somewhat akin to the Samadhi practices of the Yogis, to contemplative Buddhist practices, to the Kyrie Eleison of the Hesychasts, and to the early Chassidic practices that eschewed form for meaning.
-I have no doubt that there is some form of it in all contemplative practice.
-Really, I suppose, it just depends on one’s intention and one’s travel plans when one embarks on this journey.
-If done well, however, it is not child’s play.
+Dhikr, on the other hand, is beyond that: it is about remembrance, coming home to the reality of God, beyond the qualities, beyond worlds and universes and beings… Dhikr is the way God really is.
+And if one is going to come home to That, one must go beyond temporal things and into the Absolute…where one finds oneself coming and going.
+I suppose it just depends on one’s intention and one’s travel plans when one embarks on this journey.
+If done properly, it is not child’s play.
 It is an advanced practice, and should be undertaken only with the help of a trusted guide.
 Of course, having said that, we must then give thanks for “all those, whether known or unknown” who have bravely, and with sincerity and commitment, taken the journey when it was there to be taken.
-However, I suspect there is always a guide where the intent is true.
+However, I suspect there is always a guide where the intent is true, whether seen or unseen.
 I have found this to be true in my own practice, again and again.
 The Sufis say there is really only one Teacher, the Spirit of Guidance, and that This permeates all seeking.
 Perhaps key to a safe and successful journey—or rather, this particular leg of the journey—is sincerity.

 I experience dhikr in approximately four stages, each of which is its own world of understanding.
 First is what some would call the abasement, or the dark night of the soul, in the alchemical terms my teacher loved and taught: